 Where you go next depends on your interests and timing.
 Pop up to the third floor if you’re waiting for a growing crowd to die down.
 There, you’ll find all things modern, from the works of Karel Appel and fashions of Yves Saint Laurent to the furniture of Gerrit Rietveld and a fighter plane from WWI.
 Alternately, continue your tour of the classics by working your way down to the first floor, where you’ll find artworks from 1700 to 1900 by famous artists such as Van Gogh and Goya, then end the day touring the Special Collections and Asian Pavilion on the ground floor.

 To help make your visit as efficient as possible, Fitski also suggests starting your tour outside of the museum altogether: at home.
-Using the Rijksmuseum app, visitors can create custom routes based on their interests, from paintings of flowers and food to real-life furniture.
-Several self-guided tours are already pre-planned for visitors on the app, as well, whether you prefer fun themed routes like portraits and selfies or want a headier, more educational experience exploring topics such as the Rijksmuseum and Slavery from 1500 to 1650 or 1650 to 1960.
+Using the Rijksmuseum app, visitors can create custom routes based on their interests.
+Several self-guided tours are already pre-planned for visitors on the app, as well, whether you prefer fun themed routes like animals, fashion details, or flower, or a more educational experience exploring topics such as the Rijksmuseum and Slavery from 1500 to 1650 or 1650 to 1960.